drug-design/course/docs/chapters/structure-based-design.md

 ### The Design of Cyclic Ureas

-Modeling studies were performed and showed that replacing the cyclohexanone by a cyclic-urea (7-membered ring) increased the binding to the enzyme.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/design-cyclic-ureas-f6c77b1d'><i class='fa fa-play' aria-hidden='true'></i></button>Modeling studies were performed and showed that replacing the cyclohexanone by a cyclic-urea (7-membered ring) increased the binding to the enzyme.
 The change provided a better hydrogen bonding to the Asp-25 and Asp-25' as illustrated below.

 ![](https://media.drugdesign.org/course/structure-based-design/snap_v1_c6_9_14_s1.png){: loading=lazy }